As the month of May draws to a close, we’re one step closer to opening our brand-new student accommodation in Derby, The Croft.

 2. Know your route

 If you have to walk in the dark, especially if you’re on your own, be sure to know where you’re going.
 Stick to well used main roads and pedestrian areas, and ones that are well lit.
-And even if you know a short cut, don’t stray from the beaten path and avoid cutting through remote alleyways, parks, wasteland and canal towpaths.
+And even if you know a short cut, don’t stray from the beaten path.
+Avoid cutting through remote alleyways, parks, wasteland and canal towpaths.

 3. Plan ahead